 - Plotters can save all examples and circle formats and eliminate the problem of stacking similar examples or designs over and over again.
 In addition, a similar example can be drawn a large amount of time without degradation.

-- They can print on a wide variety of level materials, such as hardboard, aluminum, sheet steel, cardboard and plastic.
+- They can print on a wide variety of level materials, such as hardboard, aluminum, sheet steel, cardboard, and plastic.

-Disadvantage of Plotters:-
+The disadvantage of Plotters:-